 What can you take out of this for today?
 That you can make a difference.
 That you should work for something you believe in and not give up. – Cathie Plowman, Franklin campaigner

 Eighth-generation Tasmanian and environmentalist Oliver Cassidy embarks on a life-changing solo rafting trip down the beautiful yet remote Franklin River.
 His goal is to retrace his late father’s 14-day expedition to attend the blockade that saved the World-Heritage listed national park from being destroyed by a huge hydroelectric dam project in the early 1980s.
 Featuring never-before-seen archival footage and interviews with key players such as Bob Brown and Uncle Jim Everett, the eight-year-long ‘Franklin campaign’ is revealed as the most significant environmental protest in Australia’s history; an inspiring example of the power of non-violent direct action to bring about lasting change.
 Physically challenged beyond his limits, Oliver’s journey is one of healing and deeper understanding as he searches for the right way to say ‘goodbye’ to his father.
 Listen to a podcast about this film on ABC Radio National.
-Check the Screenings to find out how you can view the full film.
+Watch the film.

 Documentary – The Franklin River Blockade, The Wilderness Society, 2006

 Watch a 20-minute documentary, including footage of various blockade actions.
 It can be viewed in two parts.